Infected (The The album)

-Infected is the second studio album by English post-punk band the The, released on 17 November 1986 by Some Bizzare and Epic.
+Infected is the second studio album by the English post-punk band the The, released on 17 November 1986 by Some Bizzare and Epic Records.
 The album produced four UK singles, including the band's best-selling single "Heartland," which reached number 29 in the UK and spent 10 weeks on the chart, "Infected", "Slow Train to Dawn" and "Sweet Bird of Truth".
 Although Infected only peaked at number 14 on the UK Albums Chart, it remained on the chart for 30 weeks.

 Writing and composition

-The first single from the album, "Heartland", held particular significance for the The frontman Matt Johnson.
+The first single from the album, "Heartland", held particular significance for frontman Matt Johnson.
 Describing it as "probably the best song I've ever written", he said, "I'm attacking those working class Tories and middle class who still think Britain is on a par economically with France and Germany...
 I wanted to write a classic song which is basically representative of its time, a record that in 1999 people will put on and it will remind them exactly of this period of time... you know it took 18 months to write on and off because I knew it was the most important song I was writing".
+It features a harmonica solo by Judd Lander.

 "Sweet Bird of Truth" is about the US's military involvement in Middle East politics.
 Johnson said, "The idea of that single was to provide a musical interpretation of the sort of cultural conflict that occurs when the ultimate Western power takes on the sort of Eastern fundamentalism that you'll find in the Arab nations."

 Johnson wanted to release "Sweet Bird of Truth" as the album's first single in April 1986, but the timing coincided with the US bombing of Libya, and because of the song's lyrics critical of American military involvement in the Middle East, CBS were unwilling to release and promote the single.
 It was eventually released as a low-key limited edition single and deleted on the day of release.
 Johnson said, "The day I went in to tell them I wanted to release the single, they'd just been told by Special Branch to take their American flags down, since, as an American multi-national, they were a possible target for Libyan bombing.
 So I prepared a statement for the press, but apparently the [UK national daily newspapers] were told not to print it, because they could then be held responsible if CBS were bombed."